 We’ve all been there.

 You work hard, saving your time off to take that much-needed vacation.
-You’re itching to get away, and you might even be considering a trip to Lafayette.
+You’re itching to get away, and you might even be considering a trip to Lafayette, Louisiana.
 But you’ve got that nagging feeling that “maybe you shouldn’t” because it’s going to cost you…right?

-Here in Lafayette, Louisiana we believe fun shouldn’t be an expense.
+Here in Lafayette we believe fun shouldn’t be an expense or something you budget for.
 It’s one of the reasons we’re known as the Happiest City in America even when your budget is tight and you’re in a pinch.
-That’s why we bundled all of our favorite things to do in here in Lafayette, Louisiana at little to no cost.
+That’s why we bundled all of our favorite things to do here in Lafayette, Louisiana at little to no cost.

-Lafayette, Louisiana has the Cajun & Creole flavors you crave, along with the freshest in Louisiana Gulf seafood.
+Lafayette, Louisiana has the Cajun & Creole flavors you crave, along with the freshest in Gulf seafood.
 New generations of chefs across South Louisiana are putting an inventive spin on time-honored recipes, making every bite of food a unique experience.
-Whether you’re dining at one of our local restaurants or laying newspaper down for a crawfish boil, we guarantee it’s going to taste incredible.

 Every hour is happy here in Lafayette.
 While other areas might boast about their “2-for-1” cocktails or drink specials, we package all of our favorite things into our happy hours.